If you want to make some changes to how you manage your money or find ways to put money aside, read our guide on how you can save money as a student.

 Opening a savings account can give you somewhere to keep your money.
-It helps remove the temptation to spend it if it’s not in your current account.
-Plus, any interest earned will help your savings grow.
+It also helps remove the temptation to spend it if it’s not in your current account.

 Explore: 10 challenges to help you save money

-Create a budget, listing all your incomings and outgoings, to help you see where you’re spending money.
-You may be able to cut back on a few things to help you save.
+Create a budget, listing your income and outgoings, to help you see where you’re spending money – there may be areas you can cut back.

-For example, you could take your own coffee or lunch to uni, instead of buying it.
-Or make a shopping list before you head to the supermarket, so you’re not tempted to buy unnecessary things while you’re there.
+For example, you could take your own coffee or lunch to uni instead of buying it.
+Or make a shopping list for the supermarket, so you’re not tempted to buy unnecessary things while you’re there.

 If you can, move the money you want to save into your savings pot at the start of the week, or month.
 That way, it’s already out of your account and you can use your left over money to plan for the week, or month, ahead.